-Admiral MIKE MULLEN (Chairman, Joint Chiefs of Staff): I think the biggest threat we have to our national security is our debt.
+MIKE MULLEN: I think the biggest threat we have to our national security is our debt.

-Mr. ASHTON CARTER (Undersecretary for Acquisitions): The secretary is saying we need to deliver the war-fighting capability required within the resources the country can afford to provide, and that's going to require us to change the way we do business here.
+ASHTON CARTER: The secretary is saying we need to deliver the war-fighting capability required within the resources the country can afford to provide, and that's going to require us to change the way we do business here.